 Neil brings a strong commercial background and a deep understanding of technology to the Club.

-Neil has had over 25 years’ experience in Information Technology working in Corporate roles, as a founder of his own business and in his current role as the Chief Executive Officer of Oakton, a leading technology services company which employs over 1,200 people.
+He has had over 25 years’ experience in Information Technology working in corporate roles as a founder of his own business and former Chief Executive Officer of Oakton, a leading technology services company which employs over 1,200 people.
 The company was listed on the Australian Stock Exchange in 2000, until it was acquired by Dimension Data in 2014.

-Neil has had racehorse ownership and breeding interests for over 20 years.
+Neil has had racehorse ownership and breeding interests for more than 20 years.